How To Make a Good Impression in a Virtual Interview

 2. Wear professional attire

 In a virtual interview, you should dress the same as you would in a face-to-face interview.
 Doing so not only makes you appear professional and excited about the opportunity, but it will also make you feel more prepared and confident.
 When an interview takes place from a remote location like your home, you should expect it to be just as formal as one that takes place in an office—if you’re unsure, business casual is a good standard to follow.
-A great outfit example for men and women is a button-down shirt and blazer with slacks.

 3. Prepare in advance

 As with any interview, you’ll get the best results if you take the time to prepare in advance.
 Just because you are in front of your computer doesn’t mean you should rely on the ability to quickly look up answers or rely on pre-written answers you can refer to.
-You should prepare so you are able to have a natural conversation without clicking around or reading directly from a script, which can seem rehearsed and unnatural.
+You should prepare so you can have a natural conversation without clicking around or reading directly from a script, which can seem rehearsed and unnatural.

 Employers may give you a list of questions in advance that they want you to answer, which can help you navigate your research.
 More often, you will be asked to give answers without prior knowledge of the questions.
 If this is the case, prepare the same way you would for an in-person interview:

-Read more: How to Prepare For an Interview
+Read more: How To Prepare for an Interview

 4. Limit distractions